Bobli0322/Bobs-file-backup-assistant/README.md

 It's specifically effective when the user wants to root out duplicated files.
 If file duplication is a feature of the data, then existing tools like Rsync is much better.

-This program is not suited for backup of program generated files where following condition may occur:
+This program is not suited for backup of program generated files or installation files where following condition may occur:
 - Duplicated files within a directory that have different file names
-- Different files within a directory that have exactly the same size and modification time

 It's written in Python 3 with tkinter GUI.